 Cultural and Religious Significance

-Melia's significance extends beyond her familial connections.
-As a nymph of the ash tree, she symbolized the vitality and strength of nature, which ancient Greeks believed was animated by divine forces.
+As a nymph of the ash tree, Melia symbolized the vitality and strength of nature, which ancient Greeks believed was animated by divine forces.
 Ash trees were particularly important in Greek culture, associated with power and longevity, and used to make spears - the weapon of choice for ancient Greek warriors.